political-analysis/breitbart/README.md

 This repo aims to gather some unbiased information about Breitbart.

-This repo is from the political-analysis organization, which aims to use the open source methodology to produce unbiased, fact-based political reporting.
+The political-analysis organization, the owner of this repo, aims to use the open source methodology to produce unbiased, fact-based political reporting.
 If you notice anything false or biased, please open an issue so it can be discussed, or submit a pull request with your suggested fix.

 Viewership
 ----------